drawveloper/vex/README.md

 ## What is an "integration"?

 **Integrations** are a specific type of app, which use `vex` serverless functions to exchange tokens with external API's and subsequently remotely control their configuration and behavior or otherwise generate side-effects and observe their consequences.

 Integrations may offer limited control to  Flags or Releases, depending on the capacities of the external API.
 An external API might integrate `vex` itself as a remote configuration manager in order to fully leverage of flags and releases.
+At the very least, integrations can always produce side-effects by calling APIs and responding to external hooks by defining public endpoints.

 # Using vex as a developer